abila98/CoffeeApp/README.md

 ## Customization
 Users can make required changes to customize the website by modifying the HTML file located at PortfolioApp/application/WebContent/index.html.
 Additionally, CSS and JavaScript files can be modified to further customize the appearance and functionality of the website.
+Additionally the certificate mentioned in porfolio is securely stored in an S3 bucket.
+Proper ACLs (Access Control Lists) are configured to ensure appropriate access permissions.
+The URL to access the certificate is added to the index.html , allowing users to seamlessly view or download the certificate as needed.

 ## Deployment to AWS Auto Scaling Group (ASG)